botpress/documentation-v12/docs/building-chatbots/flow-editor/content-elements/content-video.md

 --------------------

-The video content type presents a distinct message showing a video file with an optional title.
+The video content type presents a distinct message with a video file and an optional title.

 :::caution
 This content type is only supported in [Botpress Webchat](/messaging-channels/botpress-webchat/website-embedding) and [Vonage](/messaging-channels/broker-integrations/vonage).